-As the Principal, I am excited to see your kids thrive in our blended programs.
+I am Principal Kirstin Lasto, and I am excited to see your kids thrive in our flexible learning programs.
 As a parent, teacher, and leader, I understand your commitment to educating your children.
-I value our partnership, and my door is always open to hear your ideas and get to know you!
+I value our partnership, and I am always open to hearing your ideas and getting to know you!

-The Classical Academy curriculum supports students in obtaining mastery of the California Content Standards.
+Classical Academy Vista is a California Distinguished School that supports students in obtaining mastery of the California Content Standards.
 Lessons are adaptable and allow teacher/parent preference and flexibility in personalizing learning for each child’s unique learning needs.
 Serving students in grades TK-8, we offer a personalized academic program, giving students the flexibility to excel at their own pace.
 Students are encouraged to master the “basics” in an environment that promotes meaningful, intellectual stimulation.
 All programs are considered independent study, although teachers and staff will support families.
 Supplemental lessons are also provided in character education, and ties are made with art, music, and technology.

 The school year is split into six-week units with assignments and lesson plans provided to parents one week before the instruction begins.
 This allows parents to plan and prepare for the coming unit of study.
 Student work is assigned by credentialed teachers and reviewed at parent-teacher conferences, which are held at the end of each six-week unit.

 We strive to partner with parents to provide a dynamic and engaging academic educational model.
 Our small environment creates an atmosphere of supportive community and togetherness.

 I look forward to seeing you on campus!
 Kirstin Lasto Principal